ysoldak/MPMD-CuraSettings/README.md

 While Brian Corbino's profile is good, it feels like many settings can be actually ommited, others adjusted.

-Also, I've got tired of Cura 3.3beta dropping my start/end gcodes all the time, so I wrote these scripts to be able track them with git and push to Cura when and if needed.
+Also, I've got tired of Cura 3.3 beta dropping my start/end gcodes all the time, so I wrote these scripts to be able track them with git and push to Cura when and if needed.

 ## Details